bpieber/Cuis-Smalltalk-StyledTextEditor/README.md

 git clone https://github.com/bpieber/Cuis-Smalltalk-StyledTextEditor.git
 Cuis-Smalltalk-StyledTextEditor/bin/prepareImage.sh STE 2749
 ```

-If you want to install StyledTextEditor in a Cuis 4.2 image for the first time do the following steps:
-- Clone or download this GitHub repository.
-- Start Cuis 4.2, preferably with a VM that includes support for the ExtendedClipboardPlugin (like this: http://www.squeakvm.org/mac/release/Squeak%204.2.5beta1U.zip , currently only on the Mac)
+The above script creates a new image with a current Cog VM in a folder named STE.
+It also adds the ClipboardExtendedPlugin to the VM.
+- Start the image by dragging the STE.image and drop it on the VM.
 - Open… > File List
 - Navigate to the repository.
 - Select StyledTextInstaller.pck.st
 - Click the toolbar button 'install package'

 Steps to update:
-(Warning: This does not work any more for now.
-Hopefully I can fix that soon.)
+(Warning: This does not work currently.
+I hope to have it fixed soon.)
 If you already installed StyledTextEditor in an image you can update it to a newer version like this:
 - Open… > Installed Packages
 - Save unsaved packages if necessary so that Git can merge your changes